wyklq/falcontune/README.md

 Took 10.042 s
 ```

-This example is based on the model: TheBloke/falcon-40b-instruct-GPTQ.
+This example is based on the model: wyklq/falcon-40b-gptq

 Here is a [Google Colab](https://colab.research.google.com/drive/1Pv7Dn60u_ANgkhRojAIX-VOkU3J-2cYh?usp=sharing).
-You will need a A100 40GB to finetune the model.
+You will need a V100 32GB or A100 40GB to finetune the model.

 ## Installation